makersacademy/takeaway-challenge/README.md

 Takeaway Challenge
 ==================

-Progress to Date - Notes from Hanna (Sat 3 Aug 2019):
+Progress to Date - 4 Aug 2019:
 -------

 Implemented 3 user stories so far:
 * see list of dishes with prices
 * select some number of several available dishes
-* check that the total I have been given matches the sum of the various dishes in my order NB.
-The last one is partially implemented - there's a method for checking the total, but no step to check this matches customer expectations.
+* check that the total I have been given matches the sum of the various dishes in my order

-User stories waiting to be implemented:
+User stories yet to be implemented:
 * receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

 Original Instructions from Makers: